Content marketing. It’s a buzzword that’s been around for a few years now and doesn’t seem to be going away anytime soon.

 Your blog posts should not be just a vehicle to get more visits.
 Your startup will provide something new or better, right?
 And you have the expertise to make that happen.
-Well, prove your expertise by writing blogs that will inform and teach other people.
+Well, prove your expertise by writing blogs that inform and teach others.
 Content marketing is writing about what you know best.
-It will help you state your ideas more clearly, make a name for yourself and become an authority in your niche, and do good along the way.
-Content marketing will be a by-product of your writing, not the other way round.
+It will help you state your ideas more clearly, make a name for yourself, become an authority in your niche, and do good along the way.
+Content marketing will be a by-product of your writing, not the other way around.

 3. Share the news

 Let them know what is happening right now.
 Don’t rehash old news; be relevant.
-As soon as you hear something helpful, share it with others.
-It will not be a secret for long anyway, so it is better if you are the one spreading the news.
-People will come to think of you as someone in the know, so they will subscribe to keep up with the important things happening in your niche.
+As soon as you hear something helpful, please share it with others.
+It will not be a secret for long anyway, so it is better if you spread the news.
+People will think of you as someone in the know, so they will subscribe to keep up with the essential things happening in your niche.

 4. Be persistent